shadi993/SUDO_discord_bot/README.md

 ## Database

-You can configure the database connectionstring in `config.json` by changing the `database_connection_string` entry.
+You can configure the database connectionstring in `config.json` by changing the `connection_string` entry.
 There are also other connection strings in there named _a _b etc. Those are just there to easily switch.
 They are not used by the program.